simplysaikat/EnFS/README.md

 # EnFS
-Experimental results for paper EnFS: Ensemble Framework of Feature Selection Methods for DDoS Intrusion Detection
+Additional experimental results for the paper "Empirical Evaluation of the Ensemble Framework for Feature Selection in DDoS Attack"